Yannick Noah

-Yannick Noah ([janik nɔa]; born 18 May 1960) is a French former professional tennis player and singer.
-Noah won the French Open in 1983, and is currently the captain of both France's Davis Cup and Billie Jean King Cup teams.
+Yannick Noah ([janik nɔa]; born 18 May 1960) is a French former professional tennis player and singer, who was inducted into the International Tennis Hall of Fame in 2005.
+Noah won the French Open in 1983, and is a former captain of both France's Davis Cup and Billie Jean King Cup teams.
 During his nearly two-decade career, Noah captured 23 singles titles and 16 doubles titles, reaching a career-high singles ranking of world No. 3 in July 1986 and attaining the world No. 1 doubles ranking the following month.
 Since his retirement from the game, Noah has remained in the public eye as a popular music performer and as the co-founder, with his mother, of a charity organization for underprivileged children.
 Noah is also the father of former NBA player Joakim Noah.